How an Order Upgrade Boosted Conversion and Revenue Per Session for Bombshell Sports

 For apparel brands, the path to purchase is carefully managed.
 Bombshell Sports has built a loyal customer base around fashionable, functional activewear, and that loyalty depends on an experience that feels intentional at every step, including checkout.
 Adding anything new to that flow is a decision that gets scrutinized.
 Adding a cost requires even more justification.

 When they added Onward to their checkout flow, they didn't just protect their customers' orders.
 They improved the experience of buying.
-The result was a 2.81% lift in conversion rate and a 4.69% lift in revenue per session, validated through a two-month, 340,000-session A/B test run and verified by Intelligems.
+The result was a 2.81% lift in conversion rate, a 4.69% lift in revenue per session, and a 7.7% lift in lifetime value, validated through a two-month, 340,000-session A/B test and ongoing post-test cohort tracking by Intelligems.

 The data is compelling on its own.
 But the mechanism behind it is what makes this story worth understanding.